General Serre weight conjectures: Introduction

 Note that this prediction for the set of Serre weights associated to $\rbar$, while very general, is contingent on the truth of the Breuil--M\'ezard conjecture.
 In fact, what \cite{geekisin} actually do is prove the Breuil--M\'ezard conjecture for $\GL_2$ and $\lambda=0$ (for arbitrary $K/\Qp$), which allows them unconditionally to define a set of weights $W_{\mathrm{BT}}(\rhobar)$.
 Here $\mathrm{BT}$ stands for Barsotti--Tate.
 This description of the set of weights turns out to be extremely useful, and was an important part of the resolution in~\cite{geekisin} and~\cite{gls13} of the conjectures of~\cite{bdj} and their generalisations to arbitrary totally real fields.

 The key technique used by \cite{geekisin} is the method of Taylor--Wiles--Kisin patching.
 One first constructs a globalisation $\rbar$ of $\rhobar$.
 Write $X_{\infty} = \Spf R_{\rhobar}[[x_1,\ldots,x_h]]$, with $R_{\rhobar}$ the universal lifting ring of $\rhobar$ and $h \ge 0$ a certain integer.
 Similarly write $X_{\infty}^{\tau} = \Spf R_{\rhobar}^{0,\tau}[[x_1,\ldots,x_h]]$, which if non-empty is of dimension $d+1$ for some $d$ independent of $\tau$.
-In the context of \cite{geekisin} a \emph{patching functor} is a non-zero covariant exact functor $M_{\infty}$ from the category of finitely generated $\Zpbar$-modules with a continuous action of $\GL_2(\cO_K)$, to the category of coherent sheaves on $X_{\infty}$, with the properties that: \begin{itemize} \item for all inertial types $\tau$ the sheaf $M_{\infty}(\sigma(\tau))$ is $p$-torsion free and has support~$X_{\infty}^{\tau}$, \item the locally free sheaf $M_{\infty}(\sigma(\tau))[1/p]$ has rank one over the generic fibre of~$X_{\infty}^{\tau}$, and \item for all Serre weights $V$, the support of the sheaf $M_{\infty}(V)$ either has dimension $d$ or is empty. \end{itemize} This is an abstraction of the output of the Taylor--Wiles--Kisin patching method applied to spaces of automorphic forms.
-The existence of a patching functor can be shown to imply that that the Breuil--M\'ezard conjecture holds (in the cases under consideration in \cite{geekisin}), and moreover that $W_{\mathrm{BT}}(\rhobar)$ is precisely the set of weights $V$ for which $M_{\infty}(V) \neq 0$.
+In the context of \cite{geekisin} a \emph{patching functor} is a non-zero covariant exact functor $M_{\infty}$ from the category of finitely generated $\Zpbar$-modules with a continuous action of $\GL_2(\cO_K)$, to the category of coherent sheaves on $X_{\infty}$, with the properties that: \begin{itemize} \item for all inertial types $\tau$ the sheaf $M_{\infty}(\sigma(\tau))$ is $p$-torsion free and has scheme-theoretic support~$X_{\infty}^{\tau}$, and in fact is maximal Cohen--Macaulay over $X_{\infty}^{\tau}$; \item the (maximal Cohen--Macaulay over a regular scheme, so) locally free sheaf $M_{\infty}(\sigma(\tau))[1/p]$ has rank one over the generic fibre of~$X_{\infty}^{\tau}$, and \item for all Serre weights $V$, the support of the sheaf $M_{\infty}(V)$ either has dimension $d$ or is empty. \end{itemize} This is an abstraction of the output of the Taylor--Wiles--Kisin patching method applied to spaces of automorphic forms.
+The existence of a patching functor can be shown to imply that the Breuil--M\'ezard conjecture holds (in the cases under consideration in \cite{geekisin}), and moreover that $W_{\mathrm{BT}}(\rhobar)$ is precisely the set of weights $V$ for which $M_{\infty}(V) \neq 0$.
 On the other hand, \cite{geekisin} construct such a functor, and the construction implies that $M_{\infty}(V) \neq 0$ if and only if $\rbar$ is automorphic of weight $V$.
 Putting these together, \cite{geekisin} conclude that the set $W_{\mathrm{BT}}(\rhobar)$ is indeed the correct weight set for $\rbar$.